 Weight: 28 lbs

 Looking for a car seat and double stroller combo?
-The Maxi-Cosi Dana for 2 is unique because, when used in travel system mode, it is the only double umbrella stroller that accepts two Maxi-Cosi infant car seats at the same time – pretty awesome and convenient for parents of twins or kiddos who are close in age and still in infant car seats.
+The Maxi-Cosi Dana for 2 is unique because, when used in travel system mode, it is the only double umbrella stroller that accepts two infant car seats at the same time – pretty awesome and convenient for parents of twins — and a great alternative to tandem twin car seat frame strollers.

 In fact, there are a lot of ways to use this stroller (see below) – use it as a travel system with two car seats, or use it with one car seat and one regular stroller seat, or as a simple double umbrella stroller with two regular stroller seats.
 As a mom with multiple kids, I appreciate options!